samvera/hyrax/README.md

 # Getting started

-This document contains instructions specific to setting up an app with __Sufia v7.0.0.beta1__ (not yet released).
+This document contains instructions specific to setting up an app with __Sufia v7.0.0.beta1__.
 If you are looking for instructions on installing a different version, be sure to select the appropriate branch or tag from the drop-down menu above.

 Prerequisites are required for both Creating a Sufia\-based app and Contributing new features to Sufia.
 After installing the Prerequisites:
  * If you would like to create a new application using Sufia follow the instructions for [Creating a Sufia\-based app](#creating-a-sufia-based-app).
  * If you would like to create new features for Sufia follow the instructions for [Contributing](#contributing) and [Development](#development).